dotnet/roslyn/docs/specs/PortablePdb-Metadata.md

     The scope length in bytes.

-The table is required to be sorted first by _Method_ and then by _StartOffset_.
+The table is required to be sorted first by _Method_ in ascending order, then by _StartOffset_ in ascending order, then by _Length_ in descending order.

 Each scope spans IL instructions in range [_StartOffset_, _StartOffset_ + _Length_).